1629 K Street NW #300

-In a country like the US, where businesses apply for as much as $600 billion on loans each year, a business decline is not something one could afford.
+In a country like the US, where businesses apply for as much as $600 billion on loans each year, a business decline is not something one can afford.

 A negative portrayal of a business would not only cause loss of possible profit, but it would also throw one into avoidable debt.

 This seems like a valid question.
 The answer: Yes, and No.